raspberrypi/pico-vscode/README.md

 ## Known Issues

-- Cannot run project generator 2 times in a row without restarting the extension
 - Custom Ninja, Python3 or git paths are not stored in CMakeLists.txt like SDK and Toolchain paths so using them would require to build and configure the project thought the extension

 ### GitHub API Rate Limit ("Error while retrieving SDK and toolchain versions")